-Border to Coast became operational from July 2018 and all Partner Funds have committed to use the company to fulfil its obligation to pool LGPS assets.
-The funds have therefore collaborated to create the Border to Coast Responsible Investment Policy to allow for the Pool to exercise collective shareholder voting rights effectively through leveraging the benefits of scale.
-All Funds have agreed to align their individual Responsible Investment policies to be broadly aligned to that of Border to Coast, this is should not create material changes to any Fund's policy as the Funds are likeminded and the policy was created with reference to the 12 existing policies.
-The annual review of the Border to Coast policy will be timed to allow the partner funds to both input into the review process and then allow for continued alignment to the individual Fund's policy.
+Border to Coast became operational from July 2018 and all Partner Funds have committed to use the company to fulfil their obligations to pool LGPS assets.
+The Funds have therefore collaborated to create the Border to Coast Responsible Investment Policy to allow for the Pool to exercise collective shareholder voting rights effectively through leveraging the benefits of scale.

+All Funds, including Cumbria, have agreed that their individual Responsible Investment policies will be broadly aligned to that of Border to Coast, this is should not create material changes to any Fund's policy as the Funds are likeminded and the policy was created with reference to the 12 existing policies.
+The annual review of the Border to Coast policy is timed to allow the partner funds to both input into the review process and then allow for continued alignment to the individual Fund's policy.
+Further details of the Border to Coast Responsible Investment Policy can be found at: